-Special Olympics Clubs provide training and competition opportunities across a range of sports throughout Aotearoa, as well as social and leadership opportunities for their athletes.
-The Participation Framework outlines the types participation opportunities and the associated eligibility criteria.
+Special Olympics Clubs across the country provide training and competition opportunities across a range of sports, as well as social and leadership opportunities for athletes.
+The Participation Framework outlines the types of participation opportunities available and the associated eligibility criteria.